Best Food Trucks in Hawaii That Teenagers Will Actually Love

 Giovanni's Shrimp Truck - Kahuku

-Giovanni's is the food truck that started it all on Oahu's North Shore, and it is still one of the best.
-Parked in Kahuku, this graffiti-covered white truck has been serving garlic shrimp since 1993.
-The scampi is drowning in butter and garlic, and it comes with two scoops of rice and a slice of lemon.
-My son, who claims he "does not like seafood," ate his entire plate and then finished his sister's.
+The food truck that started it all on Oahu's North Shore, and still one of the best.
+Parked in Kahuku, the graffiti-covered white truck has been slinging garlic shrimp since 1993.
+The scampi is drowning in butter and garlic and comes with two scoops of rice and a slice of lemon.
+Our older boy, who claims he doesn't like seafood, ate his entire plate and then finished his brother's.
 That is the power of Giovanni's.

-Get the scampi (garlic butter) - it is the original and it is the best.
-The hot and spicy version is legitimately spicy, so know your teen's heat tolerance.
-There is usually a line, especially on weekends, so grab a packable beach chair and settle in.
-The wait is worth it.
+Get the scampi (garlic butter).
+It is the original and it is the best.
+Hot and spicy is legitimately spicy, so know your teen's heat tolerance.
+There's usually a line, especially on weekends, so grab a packable beach chair and settle in.
+Wait is worth it.

 Kahuku Farms - Kahuku

-Just down the road from Giovanni's, Kahuku Farms is a working farm with a small cafe window that serves incredible smoothies, acai bowls, grilled banana bread, and fresh fruit.
-Teens love the acai bowls - piled high with granola, fresh fruit, and honey.
-The grilled banana bread with ice cream is basically dessert for lunch and nobody is going to judge you for it.
+Just down the road from Giovanni's.
+A working farm with a small cafe window that serves excellent smoothies, acai bowls, grilled banana bread, and fresh fruit.
+Teens love the acai bowls piled high with granola, fresh fruit, and honey.
+The grilled banana bread with ice cream is basically dessert for lunch and nobody is judging.

-Take the farm tour if your teens are willing - it is actually interesting and they give you samples of everything they grow.
-It is one of those "educational" things that does not feel educational because you are eating the whole time.
+Take the farm tour if your teens are willing.
+It is genuinely interesting and they give you samples of everything they grow.
+One of those educational things that does not feel educational because you are eating the whole time.

 Rainbow Drive-In - Kapahulu

 Rainbow Drive-In near Waikiki has been an Oahu institution since 1961.
-It is technically a walk-up counter, not a truck, but the vibe is pure food truck energy.
-The mixed plate with two scoops of rice and mac salad is the quintessential Hawaii plate lunch.
-Teens love the loco moco - a hamburger patty on rice topped with a fried egg and brown gravy.
-It sounds weird if you have never had it.
+Technically a walk-up counter, not a truck, but the vibe is pure plate-lunch energy.
+Mixed plate with two scoops of rice and mac salad is the quintessential Hawaii plate lunch.
+Teens love the loco moco - hamburger patty on rice topped with a fried egg and brown gravy.
+Sounds weird if you've never had it.
 It is incredible.

 Bring a sand-free beach blanket and eat in nearby Kapiolani Park with a view of Diamond Head.
-That is a lunch memory right there.
+That's a lunch memory.

 Maui Food Trucks